VITA

 Solo exhibitions

-Karl Oppermann has an extensive history of significant national and international exhibitions.
-Please note that group exhibitions are not listed here.
+Karl Oppermann has a long history of major national and international exhibitions.
+Group exhibitions are not listed here.

 CONTACT